THE DISOBEDIENT PRIEST

-I asked Don Vitaliano “How do you reconcile the obedience of being a priest with the disobedience you practice?” and he taught me that St. Augustine said “when a law is unjust, to disobey is an obligation.”
-This gave me a new understanding of faith: in order to live a life devoted to something bigger than my own ego, I have to be on the lookout for injustice and I must publicly, not just privately, oppose it.
-I remember being an “ally” to my many LGTBQ friends for many years, but not being willing to speak out about jokes being made about gay people.
+Vitaliano’s understanding of one of St. Augustine’s most important teachings is that ‘when a law is unjust, to disobey is an obligation.’
+This gave me a new understanding of faith.
+In order to live a life devoted to something bigger than my own ego, I have to be on the lookout for injustice and I must publicly, not just privately, oppose it.
+I remember being an “ally” to my LGBTQ+ friends for many years, but not being willing to speak out against jokes being made about gay people.
 Or even closer to home, I remember hearing people joke about or stereotype Jews in my workplace and I did not speak up because I didn’t want to rock the professional boat.
-But when I withhold speaking out, a part of me dies because it has to live in conflict.
+Now, I know that if I withhold speaking out, a part of me dies because it has to live in conflict.

 This portrait of Vitaliano in front of the magnificent edifice that is the Vatican reminds me that I have to speak out against unnecessary accumulation of wealth when others are hungry and dying or abused.
 So today I will ask myself: “Am I vocal and visible enough in my disagreement with injustice?
 Am I willing to compromise my own comfort to help others?”